lorenzo-stoakes/linux-vm-notes/page-table-funcs.md

 found online so far, 'modifiability' seems to be the canonical explanation so far, so I'm being conservative and sticking with that.
-On other architectures it seems the definition is more nebulous, I briefly [looked into][arm64-stackoverflow] recently where the definition was - does this entry actually refer to a lower level table.
+On other architectures it seems the definition is more nebulous, I briefly [looked into this][arm64-stackoverflow] recently where the definition was - does this entry actually refer to a lower level table.

 In x86-64 the test consists of checking that the `_PAGE_PRESENT`, `_PAGE_RW`, `_PAGE_ACCESSED` and `_PAGE_DIRTY` flags are set.